ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/06-step-2-update-integration-tests.md

 </details>

-Now that we're satisfied, we can run `codemod-test-fixtures.sh` to update the output fixture files.
+Now that we're satisfied, we can run `./codemod-test-fixtures.sh` to update the output fixture files.

 (You might have noticed that I surreptitiously ignored what would happen when `entityType` is `undefined`.
-We will address this edge case in a later chapter.)
+We will address this edge case in [Chapter 8](./08-refactor-code-part-1.md#standardize-functions).

 <div align="center">